wp-plugins/postman-smtp/readme.txt

 == Installation ==

-> To use email reliably, you must use the SMTP server assigned to that email.
+> To send email reliably, you must use the SMTP server assigned to that email.
 If Postman is unable to connect to the right SMTP server, you may have to ask your host to open the ports, or create a new email account managed by your host, or switch hosts!
 >
-> The Postman Connectivity Test utility will tell you which ports are open and which are closed, and what actions you can take.
+> The Connectivity Test utility will tell you which ports are open and the actions available to you.

 = Easy install and setup!
 (Recommended for all users) =
 1. Install and activate the plugin through the 'Plugins' menu in WordPress.